 The cloisters are adorned with paintings of saints alternated with confessionals.
 The paintings are protected by glass which reflects the light and are therefore a bit difficult to see.
 Be sure to stop in front of an icon depicting Christ the Saviour.
 It is venerated as ‘acheiropoieton’, a picture not painted by human hands.
 Legend has it that Luke the Evangelist started painting this picture and angels completed it.
 The painting you see is a copy made in the seventeenth century for the Augustinian Church in Prague but modelled on a sixth-century icon which was covered in silver (like Greek icons) in the twelfth century and then disappeared.
 Many copies of the original icon found their way all over Eastern Europe.
 The painting in of Christ the Saviour at Loreta is one of them.

-The carillion consists of 27 bells cast in Amsterdam.
+Twenty-seven bells make up the carillion cast in Amsterdam.
 Every hour sounds a hymn praising the Virgin.
 The first time the sound of the bells reverberated across Prague was on 15th August 1695, the assumption of Mary.

 The Crypt of Loreta